ropensci/roweb3/content/blog/2022-12-06-save-ggplot2-targets/index.md

 ✔ skip target mtcars_df
 ✔ skip target simple_plot
 ✔ skip target complex_plot
-✔ skip pipeline [0.09 seconds]
+✔ skip pipeline [0.08 seconds]
 Message d'avis :
 le package 'ggplot2' a été compilé avec la version R 4.2.2
 ```

-We now have two plot targets, the `simple_plot` target which is the same as previously, and `complex_plot` which differs from `simple_plot` only from data manipulation prior to the plotting, **that is not affecting the plot in itself**.
+We now have two plot targets, the `simple_plot` target which is the same as previously, and `complex_plot` which differs from `simple_plot` only by having data manipulation and object creation prior to the plotting, **which does not affect the plot in itself**.

 If we compare their sizes: